-- Lack of Women Education

-- Female infanticide

-- Financial constraint

 - Dowry

 - Low mobility

 - Low need for achievement

 - Marriage in same caste and child marriage

 - Social status

 - Family responsibility

 Atrocities on women ...etc. these are the main responsible factors of problems related women.
-Women are deprived of Decision making power, Freedom of movement, Access to Education, Access to Employment, and Exposure to media.
+Women are deprived of Decision making power, Freedom of movement, Access to Education, Access to Emplayment, Exposure to media.

-5. Way to Achieve Women Empowerment
+4. Way to Achieve Women Empowerment

-- Changes in women's mobility and social interaction. - Providing Education that builds a self image and self confidence among them & develops their ability to think. - Changes in women's control over resources, decision making. - Promoting self employment through credits & training. - Providing minimum needs like, nutrition, health, sanitation, lean, housing. - Also the society should change the mentality of word women and encouraging women to develop herself.
+- Changes in women's mobility and social interaction. - Providing Education that builds a self image and self confidence among them & develops their ability to think . - Changes in women's control over resources, decision making. - Promoting self employment through credits & training. - Providing minimum needs like, nutrition, health, sanitation, lean, housing. - Also the society should change the mentality of word women and encouraging women to develop herself.